 A pilot project in Bangladesh

 In Cox’s Bazaar province, where the majority of Rohingya fled from Myanmar and took refuge, Friendship has begun to set up health centres in the camps.
-Faced with immense needs, the issue of electrification of the centres and their lighting quickly became a priority for humanitarian actors.
+Faced with immense needs, the issue of electrification and lightning of the centres quickly became a priority for humanitarian actors.

-When Electricians sans frontières arrives in the field, a lot of equipment has already been distributed, including small individual or family kits.
-However, these kits are often not of good quality and do not cover all the lighting needs of homes and public places.
-Not to mention that the reality of the displaced Rohingya is obvious: most of them are still without any paid work today.
-To avoid competing with Bangladeshi entrepreneurs in the labour market, Rohingya do not have the opportunity to earn a living outside the camp but can be employed in cash for work humanitarian programmes and acquire skills for the future.
-The objective was therefore to train people living in and around the camp to recreate activity.
+When Electriciens sans frontières arrives on the field, a lot of equipment has already been distributed, including small individual or family kits.
+However, these kits are often low-quality equipment and do not cover all the lighting needs of homes and public places.
+Not to mention that the reality of the displaced Rohingya is undeniable: most of them are still without any paid work today.
+To avoid competing with Bangladeshi contractors in the labour market, Rohingya do not have the opportunity to earn a living outside the camp but can be employed in “cash for work” humanitarian programmes and acquire skills for the future.
+The objective was to train people living in and around the camp, to create activity.

 Training to empower people

-“This makes it possible to strongly value people who find themselves in a position of constraint of assistance.
+“This makes it possible to strongly value people who find themselves in a position of constrained assistance.
 The project provides skills and confidence.
 This is essential in community reconstruction processes” Tania Chauvin, Project Manager, Electricians sans frontières

 Nothing could have been done without the volunteers of Electriciens sans frontières who travelled to the field to carry out, supervise and support the training.
 Jean-David, former director of the EDF Hydraulic Engineering Centre, is the project manager.
 Patrice, trainer at Schneider Electric, provided the theoretical training of the trainers and Jean-Baptiste reporter, made a film about the project.
 Finally, Jean-Louis, hydraulic operator, will take delivery of the last worksites in June and carry out an initial assessment of the first installations.
 They have been volunteers at Electriciens sans frontières for several years (between 4 and 12 years).